camwestwood/xapi/recipes/login.md

 ```

 ### Context
-Common entity identifier: Context.A, as defined on the [common structures](../common_structures.md#contexta) page.
+Common entity identifier: ContextA, as defined on the [common structures](../common_structures.md#contexta) page.

 Since the logged-in action is not undertaken in the context of a learning activity or course, only the core attributes of context are applicable.